life-at-the-frontier/validation-exercise/private-docs/report/report.md

 _Primary objective_: Determine whether residents and experts perceive sharper borders (as determined by the algorithm) as indicative of more clearly defined community borders.

-_Hypothesis_: The algorithm predicts which borders are more likely to be clearly defined community borders.
+_Hypothesis_: The algorithm can predict which borders are more likely to be clearly defined community borders.
 The hypothesis is that participants will agree with the predictions of the algorithm.

 _Secondary objective_: Determine the feasibility of this type of trial for future research.